Vpered: Schism in Bolshevism

 Vpered developed in a political atmosphere of counterrevolution and squabbling for political control, authenticity and funds within the RSDLP.
 Philosophically, Bogdanov and his supporters envisaged a strong role for intellectuals in the party, along the lines of Lenin's What Is To Be Done?.
 They advocated ways for intellectuals of the party to systematise the socialist education of workers, in order to allow workers a greater and deserved role in the leadership of the party.
 Otherwise, with the departure of many intellectuals from the party, those remaining in its ranks would form the new party leadership.
 Meanwhile, Lenin had distanced himself from this work.

-Vpered began when Zhdanov presented a statement to the editors of Proletarii (Workers, the Bolshevik journal).
+Vpered began when Bogdanov presented a statement to the editors of Proletarii (Workers, the Bolshevik journal).
 In a meeting with the editorial board in late June 1908, Lenin succeeded in having Bogdanov excluded from the board (but not from the party). and to the conference of the extended editorial board called by Lenin in June 1909 in Paris.
 In this context, Bogdanov raised the issue of the "practical work" of "widening and deepening the fully socialist propaganda" among the working class.
 He argued that the editors of Proletarii had not adequately addressed the intellectual development of the workers.
 He said that the lack of any "theoretical and historical" elaboration of the peoples' armed struggle against the autocracy meant the absence of "conscious leaders" in workers' organizations and that the intelligentsia were necessary to train workers as "conscious leaders".
 Bogdanov aimed to meet this challenge by organizing proletarian universities.
 Bogdanov hoped to nurture an "influential nucleus of workers" who could act as "conscious leaders" in all forms of proletarian struggle.

 A 1909 Paris conference rejected Bogdanov's proposal outright, at which point Bogdanov left.
 Bogdanov then wrote a report, which appeared in July 1909.
 This delineated Vpered's agenda: that Lenin and his allies had fundamentally deviated from "revolutionary Marxism" and the centrality of the hegemonic role of the proletariat in the coming democratic revolution.
 Bogdanov and Krasin complained that Proletarii had failed to produce even one pamphlet in 18 months, and, that the party had abandoned socialist propaganda work.

 The failure of the Russian Revolution of 1905 gave rise to bourgeois liberalism during the Duma period, rule by elected members, in the Social Democratic movement.
 Bogdanov and his allies accused Lenin and his partisans of allowing this through "parliamentarism at any price."
 Although the actions of the Otzovists, (those promoting decentralisation which Lenin feared would lead to the liquidation of the party), including Bogdanov, did constitute a reassertion of revolutionary Marxism, and may have been a point of unity, the recall of RSDLP delegates from the Duma was seen by Bogdanov as impractical.